sanchitdilipjain/alerting-with-eventbridge/docs/index.md

 ## Alerts with Amazon EventBridge

 **Introduction**
+- EventBridge bridges your application based on events.
+You can plug your own AWS platform with REST API, any SaaS applications, and custom apps as event sources that publish events to an event bus.
+You can state a filtering rule to refine events and target events to different services and REST endpoint destinations.
 - EventBridge reduces the process of constructing an event-driven platform.
-EventBridge, decouple the destination from the source of the event, and this way you can refine and publish directly to EventBridge.
+EventBridge, decouple the destination from the source of the event, and this way you can refine and notify directly to EventBridge.
 There is no configuration needed.
-Improve developer agility as well as application resiliency with decoupled event-based architectures.
-- EventBridge bridge applications based on events.
-An event is an alert that a system’s state has changed.
-Customers can set up the own AWS applications with microservices, SaaS applications, and custom applications as event sources that publish events to an event bus.
-You can state a filtering rule to refine events and target events to AWS services and API destinations (via HTTP endpoint).
-- EventBridge schema registry persist schema produced by your applications, AWS services, or SaaS applications which contains information like the title, format, and validation rules for event data.
-You can download code bindings for any schema in the registry in your IDE and directly use the strongly-typed object representing the event in your code

 **Tutorial**
 - This tutorial, will leverage Amazon EventBridge to track and notify when an IAM policy is attached to an IAM user.
-The EventBridge Rule configured will track for a specific event name in CloudTrail, and will use an SNS message to notify regarding and event, when it occurs.
+The EventBridge Rule configured will track for a specific event name in CloudTrail, and will use an SNS message to notify regarding an event, when it occurs.

-- Step 1: Deploy SNS and register an email based Subscription
+- Step 1: Deploy SNS and register an email-based Subscription

     1. Navigate to Amazon SNS

        <img src="images/image1.png" class="inline"/>

-    2. On the right side provide topic name and click Next step
+    2. On the right side provide the topic name and click Next step

        <img src="images/image2.png" class="inline"/>